ibrahima1289/Deploy6/README.md

 ![](/images/Deplo6_6.PNG)

-Go back to the terminal, type the commands below to ssh into the github [repository (Deploy6)](https://github.com/ibrahima1289/Deploy6).
+Go back to the terminal, type the commands below to ssh into the github [repository](https://github.com/ibrahima1289/Deploy6).

 ```
 $ eval `ssh-agent -s`